Rednexie/guilded.js-guide/README.md

 Guilded.js is made up of various sub-packages, allowing more seasoned programmers that only need certain functionalities to install only what they need.
 However, for most people, you will only ever need to install the main `guilded.js` package.

 A quick overview of all the sub-packages:
-[!IMPORTANT] Crucial information necessary for users to succeed.
-> [!HINT]
-> This is a hint message.
-> [!WARNING]
-> *_This is a warning message._**

 > If you're new to the project, the following packages are likely what you're going to be using.
 * `guilded.js` ([**GitHub**](https://github.com/guildedjs/guilded.js/tree/main/packages/guilded.js#readme)**,** [**NPM**](https://www.npmjs.com/package/guilded.js)) - The main library that ties everything together.
 Contains structures, caching, and other utilities for building your bot.
 * `@guildedjs/gil` ([**GitHub**](https://github.com/guildedjs/guilded.js/tree/main/packages/gil#readme)**,** [**NPM**](https://www.npmjs.com/package/@guildedjs/gil)) - Our bot command framework, allowing you to skip a lot of the boilerplate needed to make most bots and jump straight into working on your commands.

-{% hint style="warning" %}
-These packages are meant for more seasoned programmers who know exactly what functionality they need.
-You will likely not need to import any of these as they're already included in the main package.
+> *_These packages are meant for more seasoned programmers who know exactly what functionality they need.
+You will likely not need to import any of these as they're already included in the main package._*
 {% endhint %}

 * `@guildedjs/guilded-api-types` ([**GitHub**](https://github.com/guildedjs/guilded.js/tree/main/packages/guilded-api-typings#readme)**,** [**NPM**](https://www.npmjs.com/package/@guildedjs/guilded-api-typings)) - Raw typings for the guilded API, suitable for projects that want to interface directly with the API without having to write types of their own.